halildurmus/win32/README.md

 <img src="https://raw.githubusercontent.com/dart-windows/.github/main/assets/dart-windows-card.png" width="50%" height="50%">

-A package that provides a friendly Dart API for accessing the Windows registry.
+A package that provides a friendly Dart API for accessing the Windows Registry.

 This package builds on top of the Dart [win32][win32_pub_link] package, offering a high-level Dart wrapper that avoids the need for users to understand FFI or